-- Clean the machine and lubricate unpainted surfaces with a Teflon lubricant.
+• Clean the machine and lubricate unpainted surfaces with a Teflon lubricant.
 Wipe off any excess and buff with a dry polishing cloth.
-This will reduce the likelihood of rust forming. - Check cutter teeth for chips and dullness. - Remove all tooling from the spindle at the end of the day. - o Do not leave any tooling in the spindle overnight.
-This includes tool cones, collets, router bits, etc. - o Leaving any tooling in the spindle overnight can cause the tooling to get dirty, stuck, rust, and cause damage to the spindle. - Generally, inspect the machine for damage and loose or warn parts. - Collets and spindle collet hole must be cleaned regularly.
+This will reduce the likelihood of rust forming.

+- Check cutter teeth for chips and dullness. - Generally, inspect the machine for damage and loose or warn parts.

+• Collets and spindle collet hole must be cleaned regularly.
 Ensure that the slots in the collets are free of sawdust as sawdust builds up and will stop the collet compressing.
 If the collet or spindle hole is not clean, the router bit may not run true, and this will affect the performance of your machine.